mirjak/draft-shmoo-online-meeting/draft-ietf-shmoo-online-meeting.md

 meeting days.
 The administrative plenary, which concludes with multiple open mic sessions, would sometimes exceed this limit.

-6 hours of online meetings, with two 30-minute breaks, was a compromise between the physical limits of attending an online meeting in an inconvenient time zone, and the demand for many sessions with a manageable number of conflicts.
+Six hours of online meetings, with two 30-minute breaks, was a compromise between the physical limits of attending an online meeting in an inconvenient time zone, and the demand for many sessions with a manageable number of conflicts.
 The IETF 109 feedback {{109-SURVEY}} indicated broad satisfaction